 I just got a couple of ideas for episodes just walking around the White House.
 Like, ‘why didn’t we ever do this?
 Why didn’t we ever do that?’”

-Sorkin seemed to admit that his highly idealized version of the President, and the politics surrounding them, simply wouldn’t fly in today’s cynical, butter and divided political world:
+Sorkin seemed to admit that his highly idealized version of the President, and the politics surrounding them, simply wouldn’t fly in today’s cynical, bitter and divided political world:

 “I suspect that a new president would have a hard time living up to people’s memories of Martin, but maybe enough time has gone by and it’s a whole new generation.